matrix-construct/construct/README.md

 **IRCd has been rewritten to implement the [Federation](https://matrix.org/docs/spec/)**.

-This is the opportunity to take back control of your communication and relegate the opaque cloud siloes to being just another provider to the federation.
+This is the opportunity to take back control of your communication and relegate the opaque siloes to being just another provider to the federation.
 Though not syntactically backwards-compatible with the legacy IRC protocol, it is easily translated as a superset.
 Similar to the legacy IRC protocol's origins, it wisely leverages technologies in vogue for its day to aid the virility of implementations.
 A vibrant and